C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Complete basis set limit

 \section{Complete basis set limit}

 The Complete Basis Set (CBS) Method is used to estimate the energy of a molecular system at the limit of an infinitely large basis set.

-In quantum chemistry calculations, the wavefunction of a system is approximated using basis sets of finite size, and the energy values converge to an asymptote as the basis set size increases.
+\textbf{Exponential CBS scheme for energies: }In quantum chemistry calculations, the wavefunction of a system is approximated using basis sets of finite size, and the energy values converge to an asymptote as the basis set size increases.
 The exponential extrapolation scheme as given in equation \ref{eq:exp_cbs} is used to perform CBS\cite{CBS}.

 Where $E_{\infty}$ is the converged energy asymptote , $E(X)$ is the energy due to basis set X and $\alpha$, $B$ are the fitted parameters.
 For the basis sets aug-cc-pVDZ (DZ), aug-cc-pVTZ (TZ) and aug-cc-pVQZ (QZ) equation \ref{eq:exp_cbs} becomes the set of equations given in.\ref{eq:sys_cbs}.